 Melody Himel Clarke was born and raised in New Orleans, LA.
 Melody is a life-long entrepreneur having founded and operated businesses in the hospitality, realty, and communications industries.
 She was the first woman to run for the 100th Legislative District in Virginia and has worked on numerous state and federal campaigns.
 She is an avid equestrian and also hosts a conservative talk-radio show.

-Wesley Coopersmith is the Policy Director of Heritage Action for America.
-He is responsible for the policy and legislative priorities of Heritage Action and serves as the organization’s director of coalitions and outreach.
+Wesley Coopersmith is the Deputy Director of Government Relations for Heritage Action for America.
+He is responsible for managing the day to day interactions with U.S. Senators and their staff.
+Previously, he has been responsible for the policy and legislative priorities of Heritage Action and served as the organization’s Director of Coalitions and Outreach.
 Wesley has been published in outlets such as U.S. News & World Report, The Hill, Townhall, and the Daily Caller, among others.
-Prior to working at Heritage Action, Wesley was a policy analyst at Generation Opportunity.

 Nathan Duell is a native Arizonan and a graduate of Arizona State University with bachelor’s degrees in economics and supply chain management.
 While at ASU, he was a conservative voice in student government and College Republicans, and Nathan also completed the Koch Internship Program in DC where he interned with Mercatus Center at George Mason University.
 Before joining Heritage Action, he worked in banking as an analyst and remained involved in politics as a precinct committeeman.